-In this paper, we develop a novel semi-local regression structure that allows us to extract a location premia surface.
+In this paper, we develop a novel semi-local regression (SLR) structure that allows us to extract a location premia surface.
 In an earlier paper, we made use of locally weighted regressions (LWR) to explicitly estimate the value of the land for each parcel in our data (Longhofer and Redfearn, 2022).
 While theoretically sound and computationally tractable, the LWR approach was viewed by practitioners as complex, and it requires some judgement calls about window size, weighting, and kernel choice.
-In this effort, we have developed a hex-based system that retains the essential flexibility of the LWR, while using a widely accepted hedonic technology.
-The hex-based sampling provided us a more flexible model, and its symmetry afforded us a chance to estimate a robust location premium surface.
+In this effort, we have developed a semi-local regression methodology that retains the essential flexibility of the LWR, while using a widely accepted hedonic technology.
+Furthermore, while our SLR methodology can be applied to any geography for which adjacent neighborhoods can be identified, defining neighborhoods using hexes provided us with a very flexible, symmetric framework that allowed us to estimate a robust location premium surface.

 While we found marked spatial variation in the implicit prices on all of the housing characteristics, our larger surprise was the extensive and large movements in the implicit prices paid for location.
 It is clear among the results that there is no basis for assuming that spatial fixed effects are in fact fixed.

-As we explored different hex sizes, we found that the smaller the hex size, the greater the variation in the location premium.
 In exploring the results, we found patterns fully consistent with patterns of luxury submarkets in Paradise Valley and Scottsdale, with exposure to subprime in lower price neighborhoods, and with access to more amenities in the burgeoning areas around ASU in Tempe.
 Clearly, it seems plausible that there are good controls to be found among the hexes - many places seem to retain similar ranks over time.
 But while perhaps possible to find these "good" controls, assuming that one can choose any or all of the neighborhoods in Maricopa and assume that their relative relationship regarding location premia seems decidedly premature.

-It should be noted that if it was the case that traditional local fixed effects really were fixed, the semi-local regression and hex approach could find them.
-Traditional pooled hedonic regressions are a special case of the SLR approach.
+It should be noted that if it was the case that traditional local fixed effects really were fixed, the semilocal regression and hex approach would find them, as traditional pooled hedonic regressions are a special case of the SLR approach.
 As such, employing the SLR approach in the case when fixed effects are appropriate should yield estimates that, while perhaps noisy, would be quite similar to those found through traditional techniques - nothing like the clustered and evolving value surfaces we see in our data.

 These results quickly raise other issues.
 First, does it matter?
 Does the imposition of fixed effect when location premia change matter for the implicit prices, for the implied price index, or for other empirical approaches like difference-in-differences (DiD).
 We showed how much variation there is implicit prices, but others have shown this before.
 We did not explore differences in aggregate house price indexes largely because it was not clear how best to do this.
 The most common quality-controlled price index - the repeat sales approach - assumed that all differences outside the price for the housing are constant.
 It then becomes a more nuanced conversation about what is being priced in a price index.
-But clear when the bundle of local amenities changes and/or their implicit prices change, the interpretation of the repeat sale index changes.
+But clearly when the bundle of local amenities changes and/or their implicit prices change, the interpretation of the repeat sale index changes.